 Unless the parties agree otherwise, the third party neutral shall be selected by alternately striking names (first strike determined by lot) from the following list of five (5):

-(All names to o be subject t to mutual agreemen ıt)
+(All names to be subject to a mutual agreement)

-1.
+1

-2.
+2

-3.
+3

-4.
+4

-5
+5 -

 The Union and the City shall share equally the fees of the third party neutral.

 SECTION 6.
 WORK RULES